eclipse/mosaic.website/content/tutorials/getting_started/_index.md

 {{< figure src="../../docs/getting_started/images/mosaic-barnim.gif" title="Barnim scenario executed with Eclipse MOSAIC" numbered="true" >}}

+To slow down the simulation (e.g. to get a slower visualization), you can use the realtime brake parameter `-b 5`.
 Further information about the start parameters of MOSAIC can be found in our [documentation](/docs/getting_started/run_mosaic).

 ## Gather simulation results